Laura Fuentes

 Étouffée literally means “smothered” and this recipe is smothered in a simmering sauce with a lid and with the holy trinity of vegetables: onions, celery, and bell pepper.
 Shrimp étouffée means smothered shrimp in a thick sauce and that’s exactly what you’ll get.

 And let me tell you that in New Orleans, we love our sauces and smothered dishes in our holy trinity of vegetables.
-The difference between étouffée and jambalaya is that étouffée is the main dish served with plain white rice, jambalaya is a ride dish without any sauce.
+The difference between étouffée and jambalaya is that étouffée is the main dish served with plain white rice, while New Orleans Jambalaya is a rice dish without any sauce.

 Étouffée Base